 For individuals who find themselves in immigration court but who do not have permanent immigration status (such as DACA recipients), you may be eligible for non-LPR cancellation if you have been in the United States for 10 years or more, have not been convicted of certain crimes, have otherwise been a person of “good moral character,” and have a U.S. citizen or permanent resident spouse, child, or parent who would suffer an incredible amount of hardship if the applicant could not remain here in the United States.

 Even if you satisfy all of the eligibility requirements, it is still up to the immigration judge to decide whether to use his or her discretion to approve your application or not.
-If you or a relative find yourself in immigration court and think you might be eligible for non-LPR cancellation, contact the Law Offices of Joshua L. Goldstein, P.C. today.
-It is important that you work with an experienced Los Angeles immigration attorney if you decide to seek cancellation of removal.
+If you or a relative find yourself in immigration court and think you might be eligible for non-LPR cancellation, contact the Goldstein Immigration Lawyers today.
+It is important that you work with an experienced immigration attorney in Los Angeles if you decide to seek cancellation of removal.

 Immigration through adoption is unlikely to be a viable legal option for most with DACA because of these basic requirements: